ThomasOttosson/todolist/README.md

 ## Background design

-* The color style: linear-gradient(120deg, #e4cdcd, #650404) was used as a background image for this project.
-This gives the user a fun and beutiful color to watch instead of just one simple and same color.
+* The hex color style: #fda5a5 was used as a background image for this project.
+This gives the user a welcoming and beautiful color to watch.

 ![background_color](./assets/images/background_task.png)